alelodato/Pictures-and-Places/README.md

 As the website is made for a geography quiz game, i wanted to give it a light and colourful mood, but still keeping it simple to provide a good user experience.

-* For the quiz introduction, questions, score tracker and final message text content i have used the colour  #fafafa;
+* For the quiz introduction, questions, score tracker, pop up alert background and final message text content i have used the colour  #fafafa;

 * For the cover text i have used the colour rgb(22, 97, 72,0.9);